The Key For Fibromyalgia/ME/CFS/POTS/MCS Recovery

 How Does ANS Dysfunction Impact How We Approach Recovery?

 Sometimes metaphors are a good way for us to get our head around things.
-I often share this one about ME/CFS/Fibromyalgia recovery:
+I often share this one about ME/CFS/Fibromyalgia/POTS/MCS recovery:

 Imagine you come home, and your kitchen is flooded with water.
 What do you do?